geobakery/GeospatialAnalyzer/README.md

 GeospatialAnalyzer is a Node.js based HTTP-API using NestJS, TypeORM, fastify, OpenAPI, Swagger and more.

-The API can be integrated into electronic processes, such as applications and specialised procedures.
+The API can be integrated into different data processing and information systems, such as applications and specialised procedures.

-It enables the transfer of geo-objects in the form of coordinates to check them against certain data themes using spatial tests.
+It enables the transfer of geo-objects in the form of coordinates to check them against certain data topics using spatial tests.
 The response contains attributes of the objects found and optionally their geometry.
 In this way its possible to automatically determine, for example, in which district or on which parcel a transferred object is located.

 For more information have a look in the documentation.